hulvdan/cookier/TASKS_HULVDAN.md

 WORKING SINCE 2025-09-07

-* new run: TOUCH: don't proceed to the next stage upon clicking. proceed after slot was selected in the first place
+* new run: TOUCH: don't proceed to the next stage upon clicking if slot wasn't selected in the first place
 *
 * new run:
 * new run: